 Health Benefits of Durian

-The health benefits of durian are explained below.
+The health benefits of durian are explained in detail below.

-Fiber also helps to reduce the amount of cholesterol in the blood by scraping LDL cholesterol out of the body and quickly removing it before it can do any damage to the cardiovascular system in the form of plaque buildup.
+The same 2018 study reveals that durian can be included in a heart-friendly diet.
+This can be explained with the presence of fiber, as previously mentioned.
+Fiber helps to reduce the amount of cholesterol in the blood by scraping LDL cholesterol (bad cholesterol) out of the body and quickly removing it as waste before it can do any damage to the cardiovascular system in the form of plaque buildup.

-Insomnia: Durian contains tryptophan, the organic chemical closely associated with falling asleep after Thanksgiving, since it is found in massive doses in turkey.
-By adding tryptophan to your diet, it enters your brain, is converted to serotonin, which induces a feeling of relaxation and happiness.
-The excess serotonin then releases melatonin into the bloodstream, which causes the body to feel tired, and eventually pass out.
-If you suffer from insomnia, have a few pieces of durian before you try to fall asleep and see the results for yourself!
+When tryptophan enters your brain, it gets converted to serotonin, which induces a feeling of relaxation and happiness.
+Excess serotonin then releases melatonin into the bloodstream, which causes the body to feel tired, and eventually induces sleep.
+If you suffer from insomnia, consider trying a few pieces of durian before you sleep and see if this method is useful for you!

-Bone health: Durian is a great source of magnesium, potassium, manganese, and copper, all of which play an integral role in developing and sustaining bone strength and durability.
-Potassium also increases the efficiency of nutrient uptake by the cells, so it maximizes how many beneficial minerals the body takes in, also benefiting bone health.
-These essential minerals help to prevent the development of osteoporosis for patients of any age!
+Durian is a great source of magnesium, potassium, manganese, and copper, all of which play an integral role in developing and sustaining bone strength and durability.
+Potassium also increases the efficiency of nutrient uptake by the cells, so it maximizes many beneficial minerals the body takes in, while also improving bone health.
+These essential minerals help to prevent the development of osteoporosis.

-Anemia: Durian has many different minerals inside of it, but there are high levels of folic acid within durian as well, which is an essential component in the production of red blood cells.
-Also, durian is a good source of iron and copper, two other essential components of red blood cells; once RBC production is back to normal, then symptoms of anemia will disappear, which include indigestion, migraines, fatigue, anxiety, and cognitive malfunction.
+Durian contains a number of different minerals, including high levels of folic acid, which is an essential component in the production of red blood cells (RBC).
+Also, durian is a good source of iron and copper, two other essential components of red blood cells.
+Once RBC production is back to normal, symptoms of anemia may lessen, which include indigestion, migraine, fatigue, anxiety, and cognitive malfunction.

-A few Words of Warning: The only real danger of eating durians is the fat content.
-It has about 3 times more fat than most other fruits, with the exception of avocado.
-They are generally healthy fats, but for those people battling weight gain and obesity, other sources for these other health benefits should be sought out instead.
+Word of Caution: The only real danger of eating durians is the high-fat content.
+It has about three times more fat than most fruits, with the exception of avocado.
+The fats contained in durian are generally healthy fats, but for those people battling weight gain and obesity, portion size should be limited, or other sources for these health benefits should be sought out instead.

-Other than that, enjoy these delicious and slightly stinky fruits and feel the boost to your body!
+Other than that, enjoy these delicious and slightly stinky fruits and feel the boost in your body!